 Turkey Meatball and Gravy Casserole

-My Turkey Meatballs and Gravy Casserole is a fabulous idea for a Thanksgiving casserole or Christmas one pan dinner.
+My Turkey Meatballs and Gravy Casserole is a fabulous idea for a Thanksgiving or Christmas ‘one pan’ dinner.
 This dish has comfort food written all over it!
-With fresh herbs and tender meatballs cooked with ‘from scratch’ gravy along with celery and carrots, how could anything go wrong?
-If waiting 8 hours for a roast turkey to cook isn’t your thing, ditch the bird and make this instead!!!
+With fresh herbs and tender meatballs cooked with ‘from scratch’ gravy along with celery and carrots.

 How many times have you had a craving for the flavors of a roast turkey dinner with all the fixin’s during other seasons of the year?
-Well, I do all the time and this Thanksgiving Casserole is just what the Turkey Dr. ordered to satisfy the craving.
+Well, I do all the time and this Thanksgiving Casserole is just what the Turkey Dr. ordered to satisfy you.

 - Don’t be heavy handed with the meat; mix it gently.
 Mix it only until all the ingredients are incorporated or they could turn out tough and chewy.